-Consider the brief “history” of atheism as outlined in a recent post by a member of an atheist group in Tucson, Arizona.
+Consider the brief “history” of atheism as outlined in a recent post by a member of an atheist group in Tucson, Arizona (update: the link is now broken).
 Here history is construed as the presentation of facts across time; to tell the history of atheism quickly all that is required are the names, dates, and arguments of various figures presented in chronological form.
 Although the post raises questions about the certainty with which we can establish certain historical facts, what we get is a straightforward chronology and a series of minimally interpretive bullet-points.
 The purpose of the sketch seems to be to trace doubts about the divine throughout the whole of human history.

 Consider now the moral of this story.
 Developing doubts first articulated in Grecian antiquity, we learn that the Enlightenment first established “rationalism, social liberalism, religious toleration, science, the scientific method, freedom of religion, freedom of expression, and the separation of church and state.”
 The Enlightenment is then construed as the backbone of the founding of the American republic, which established the separation of church and state as well as human rights.
 This was subsequently undermined by Romanticism’s appeal to “human emotions”.
 In the present day, the lesson continues, American politics has been similarly ruled by “human emotions” and the comforts of religion.
 Thankfully, the post concludes, a new “Age of Reason” is dawning.